Free Consultation

 Violent Crimes

 Kidnapping charges in Arizona carry severe consequences and require immediate, strategic legal action.
-At Feldman Royle Ahl, our Phoenix kidnapping lawyer team understands how complex cases under ARS 13-1304 can be and how aggressively prosecutors pursue them.
-As an experienced Arizona kidnapping attorney, we focus on protecting your rights, explaining your legal options in plain language, and building a strong defense tailored to your situation.
-If you or a loved one is facing a kidnapping allegation, our firm offers a free consultation for Kidnapping charge matters to help you take the next step with confidence.
+Under ARS 13-1304, a conviction can mean decades in prison - making it critical to act fast.
+At Feldman Royle Ahl, our Phoenix kidnapping defense attorney team understands exactly how prosecutors build these cases and how to dismantle them.
+With deep experience in Arizona kidnapping defense, we focus on protecting your rights, explaining your options in plain language, and building a strong defense tailored to your situation.
+Call today for a free consultation.

 Understand

 Arizona defines kidnapping under A.R.S. § 13-1304 as knowingly restraining another person with the intent to hold them for ransom, as a shield or hostage, or to inflict death, physical injury, or a sexual offense.
 This can also include restraining someone in a manner that creates a substantial risk of harm or holding them in involuntary servitude.
-At Feldman Royle Ahl, our kidnapping lawyer highlights that the specific intent behind the act is a critical element in these cases.
+At Feldman Royle Ahl, our Phoenix kidnapping defense attorneys highlight that the specific intent behind the act is a critical element in these cases.

 Know Your Rights